zytancl/AO3-to-Wayback-Machine/README.md

 - As the save progresses you will see banners like **"📡 IA API: archiving in progress...
 (10s)"**
 - When done, a **"✅ Archived"** banner confirms success
 - If something goes wrong (wrong keys, network issue, etc.) a **"❌ IA API error"** banner appears with a hint

+> Note: The banners may not appear when you load to the next page, but sometimes you may see the **"✅ Archived"** banner after a while.
+Most of the time, it will archived successfully regardless, but it's better to check whether it's truly archived yourself for now.
+I will find a way to make the banners persistent.

 ## How archiving works (without IA API keys)